Dance

 Tu 16:10-17:25Th 16:10-17:25Section/Call Number

-Antonio CarmenaThis course is for the advanced dancer.
+Antonio CarmenaThis course is for the intermediate advanced dancer.
 Material presented will focus on healthy anatomical alignment in barre work, extended combinations in the center, fostering personal artistic expression, and integrating improvisation in combinations with the ballet vocabulary.
 Clarification, analysis and repetition are fundamental elements for a sound technique of any dancer and are the foundation of this course.
 Center work will include attention to shaping adagio work, multiple turns in the large poses, batterie, and extended grand allegro.
+You may be assigned the construction and presentation of exercises, which will be explained in detail further into the semester.
+You will be assigned a grading exercise at the end of the shopping period and will get written observations from me

 Course Number